ntphuc149/ViAG/README.md

 The expected data format is a CSV file with the following columns:

-`context`: The context passage
+- `context`: The context passage
-`question`: The question to be answered `abstractive_answer`: The target abstractive answer
+- `question`: The question to be answered
+- `answer`: The target generative answer

 ## Usage